agrawalvedansh/odin-recipes/README.md

 # odin-recipes
-Delicious recipies for you to try out!
+Delicious recipes for you to try out!